haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ...which involves a context expression as the value.
 This context expression is saying that when a component is processed, either a Role or the model itself, return the component's name.
-So depending on which component asks the question, thisexpression will yield a different value.
+So depending on which component asks the question, this expression will yield a different value.
 For the namespace model itself it will be the name of the namespace model instance.
 For one of the Roles, it will be the Role's name (the first argument to ``Role()``).

 Finally, we have this Var: